GamrayW/7sleeping/README.md

 If there's bugs, send me the javascript console output and the quizz url

+## Known Bugs

+- There's a bug on quizz when you need to complete phrase, as a temporary solve the answer is written is pink in the question, so you need to copy and paste it.

 ## Disclaimer

 ban = not my fault